Home prices in Florida have declined over the past year, and that trend could continue through the rest of 2025 and into 2026.

 - In recent months, only about 10% of Florida homes sold for more than the original list price, with most properties selling at or below list.

-- The Sunshine State has the second-highest percentage of price reductions by sellers, which often occurs due to a lack of offers.
+- Earlier this year, the Sunshine State had the second-highest percentage of price reductions by sellers, which often occurs due to a lack of offers.

-These and other data points reinforce the idea that Florida is currently in a buyer’s market phase.
-The question is, how long will it last?
+These and other data points reinforce the idea that much of Florida is currently in a buyer’s market phase, marked by slower sales and frequent price reductions.
+But how long will it last?

 It would take a lot to shift Florida back to favoring sellers.
 Mortgage rates would have to drop substantially, and supply levels would also need to shrink.
 Neither of those scenarios appear to be on the horizon.